 Katherine and Jason welcomed their first born, Timothy James (TJ) on April 6th, 2004.
 When TJ was a couple months old, Katherine quit her job as Payment Resolution Manager for HCA Patient Account Services to stay home with TJ.
 Their second child, Cassandra (Cassie) was born 10 days after the Gaulkes moved to Town of Delavan, in 2005.
-TJ is now 14 and in 8th grade; and Cassie is 12 years and in the 7th Grade.
-TJ & Cassie attend Elkhorn Area School District.
-The Gaulke children dance at Broadway Academy of Dance in Lake Geneva.
-TJ will spend his summer in Canada at the Royal Winnipeg Ballet Summer Intensive and Cassie is excited to attend Camp Timberlee in East Troy again.
+TJ is now 14 and in 9th grade; and Cassie is 12 years and in the 8th Grade.
+Cassie attends Elkhorn Area School Middle School, loves to ride horses, and dances at Broadway Academy of Dance in Lake Geneva.
+TJ spends the school year in Canada where he dances with the Royal Winnipeg Ballet and attends the University of Winnipeg.

 District 32 Resident 2005